Russia's Putin signs law to label people foreign agents

 Several rights groups, including Human Rights Watch, had called for the initiative to be dropped as it was being approved by lawmakers.

-Under the law, all material published by an individual who receives funds from abroad will be labelled as having been distributed by a foreign agent.
-The law also says that any individual who distributes foreign media could be labelled a foreign agent.
+Under the law, all material published by an individual who receives funds from abroad will be labeled as having been distributed by a foreign agent.
+The law also says that any individual who distributes foreign media could be labeled a foreign agent.

-Rights groups and other organisations designated by the Russian justice ministry as foreign agents can be subjected to spot checks and face bureaucratic scrutiny.
+Rights groups and other organizations designated by the Russian justice ministry as foreign agents can be subjected to spot checks and face bureaucratic scrutiny.

 Russian law also requires so-called foreign agents to submit regular reports on their funding, objectives, how they spend their money and who their managers are.